ejinian/backend-challenge/backend_assessment/challenge.md

 1. `localhost:8000/api/labels/<label_id>/`
 2. `localhost:8000/api/tasks/<task_id>/`

+*Already existing superadmin credentials:*
+- Username: `ernest`
+- Password: `Testing321`

 Alternatively, you can navigate to `localhost:8000/admin` and log in using your superuser credentials.
 Navigate to the left and create `Label`, `Task`, or `User` objects for testing.
 Every instance of `Label` will be shown with its name and every instance of `Task` with be shown with its title.
+There should already be multiple test objects, but you can delete the `db.sqlite3` file and run `python3 manage.py migrate` to recreate it.

 ## Design